 I told my landlord about a leak/broken boiler/mould outbreak/infestation and they won't do anything about it.

 Be aware of your rights around disrepair.
 There are two main ways landlords can be liable for repairs:

-- Is your home unfit to live in?
+- If your home is unfit to live in.
 The home could be dangerous, or already making you physically or mentally ill (a doctor’s note would help you convey this).
 Fitness of a home includes being able to store and prepare food and use hot water.
 Click here for the government's guidance.

 Keeping all your communications in writing (including email or text) will help if the landlord doesn’t respond or you need to ask the council for help or take your landlord to court.
 Ask the landlord to provide a timescale in which they will make the repairs and tell them you will follow up if it is not done within a reasonable timeframe (you can specify this depending on the seriousness of the problem - some councils suggest 14 days).

-If the problem remains after the reasonable time period has ended, then ask the council to inspect your home – and let them know if you’re worried the landlord will try to evict you.
-If the council finds evidence that the property is unfit for human habitation they should serve the landlord with a formal enforcement notice, which would protect you from a Section 21 'no fault' eviction for six months.
+If the problem remains after your reasonable time period has ended, then ask the council to inspect your home – and let them know if you’re worried the landlord will try to evict you.
+If the council finds evidence that the property is dangerous they should serve the landlord with a formal enforcement notice, which would protect you from a Section 21 'no fault' eviction for six months.
 Be aware that councils are extremely understaffed and may not be able to help you.
 If your council is unresponsive, please let us know.

-This evidence may be useful if the landlord continues to neglect the disrepair and you decide to take them to court under the Homes (Fitness for Human Habitation) Act 2018 or section 11 of the Landlord and Tenant Act 1985.
-This is also an option if the council is unresponsive to your requests and your tenancy started after 20 March 2019.
-Find out more here: https://www.gov.uk/government/publications/homes-fitness-for-human-habitation-act-2018/guide-for-tenants-homes-fitness-for-human-habitation-act-2018
+The council's evidence may be useful if the landlord continues to neglect the disrepair and you decide to take them to court under the Homes (Fitness for Human Habitation) Act 2018 or section 11 of the Landlord and Tenant Act 1985.
+This is also an option if the council is unresponsive to your requests.
+Find out more here.

 Depending on how many people live in the property and where it is, your landlord may need to be licensed.
 If they are, your council might be able to act more quickly.
 Your council should have a public register of licensed homes to check - let us know if yours doesn't.